Ptujec/LaunchBar/YNAB-Actions/README.md

 ## YNAB - Add Transaction <img src="https://github.com/Ptujec/LaunchBar/blob/master/YNAB-Actions/YNAB%20-%20Add%20Transaction.lbaction/Contents/Resources/YNABAddTemplate.png?raw=true" width="32"/>

 This action does what the name suggests, it adds a transaction to YNAB the [LaunchBar](https://www.obdev.at/products/launchbar/index.html) way.
 It's fast and efficient.
-No need to wait for the webapp to load.
+No need to grab your phone or wait for the webapp to load.

 On the first run you will need to set your Personal Access Token, which you can get in [YNAB Developer Settings](https://app.youneedabudget.com/settings/developer).